Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="cpp-design-naming-variables-public-global" %} name namespace scope variables intended for user consumption with **PascalCase**.

+{% include requirement/MUST id="cpp-design-naming-variables-constants" %} name namespace scope `const` or `constexpr` variables intended for user consumption with **PascalCase** and a `c_` prefix.

-{% include requirement/MUST id="cpp-design-naming-variables-public-global" %} name namespace scope variables intended only for internal consumption with a `g_` prefix followed by **camelCase**.
+{% include requirement/MUST id="cpp-design-naming-variables-public-global" %} name namespace scope non-constant variables intended only for internal consumption with a `g_` prefix followed by **camelCase**.
 For example, `g_applicationContext`.
 Note that all such cases will be in a `Details` namespace or an unnamed namespace.

 {% include requirement/MUST id="cpp-design-naming-variables-local" %} name local variables and parameters with **camelCase**.

+{% highlight cpp %}
+// Examples of the above naming rules:

+namespace Azure { namespace Group { namespace Service {
+int PublicNamespaceScopeVariable; // these should be used sparingly const int c_PublicNamespaceScopeConstant = 42;
+constexpr int c_OtherPublicNamespaceScopeConstant = 42;
+constexpr char * c_PublicNamespaceScopeConstantPointer = nullptr; // const pointer to modifiable

+void Function(int parameterName) {
+    int localName;
+}

+namespace Details {
+    extern int g_internalUseGlobal;
+} // namespace Details

+}}} // namespace Azure::Group::Service
+{% endhighlight %}

 {% include requirement/MUST id="cpp-design-naming-variables-typing-units" %} use types to enforce units where possible.
 For example, the C++ standard library provides `std::chrono` which makes time conversions automatic.
 {% highlight cpp %}